EspenLilleengen/Image_recognition/README.md

 # Image Recognition - MNIST Digit Classifier

+Check out the application [here](https://espenlilleengen.github.io/Image_recognition/) Front end is hosted on Github pages, while back-end is hosted on Render.

 A web-based MNIST digit classifier that allows users to draw digits on a canvas and get real-time predictions using a trained neural network.
-This project is my first full-stack application and is still a work-in-progress, hopefully you will be able to try out the application from a website soon;)
+This project is my first full-stack application and is still a work-in-progress.

 ## 🏗️ Project Structure